smorad/um_cisc_7404/10_dpg.typ

     - Can train LLMs using unsupervised learning
         - They only learn to predict next word
     - We use RL to teach them to interact with humans
-        - Apply policy gradient to language
+        - Apply policy gradient to textual MDP
-        - GRPO
+        - DeepSeek math/GRPO
         - RL-adjacent methods (DPO)

 ==
 Also a possibility to split lecture:
-- E.g., 1 hour imitation learning, 1 hour something new
+- E.g., 1 hour imitation learning, 1 hour something new #pause

-*Question:* Any topic sound boring?
+*Question:* Any topic sound boring? #pause

-*Question:* Any suggestions for other topics?
+*Question:* Any suggestions for other topics? #pause
-- Maybe just focus on a specific paper?
+- Maybe just focus on a specific paper? #pause

 Alternative topics:
 - Multi-agent RL
 - Model-based RL and world-models
 - Evolutionary algorithms
 ==
-Homework 2 progress
+Homework 2 progress #pause

-If you did not already start, you might be in trouble
+If you did not already start, you might be in trouble #pause

-Experiments take a long time, start as soon as possible
+Experiments take a long time, start as soon as possible #pause

 Harder and requires more debugging than `FrozenLake` assignment

 ==
-Those using Tencent AI Arena (Honor of Kings):
+Those using Tencent AI Arena (Honor of Kings): #pause
-- Backup project should not rely on Honor of Kings
+- Backup project should not rely on Honor of Kings #pause
-- *Make sure to save your code regularly*
+- *Make sure to save your code regularly* #pause
-    - Everything stored on Tencent VMs, not sure how safe code is
+    - Everything stored on Tencent VMs, not sure how safe code is #pause
-- There is already a PPO baseline, cannot use PPO
+- There is already a PPO baseline, cannot use PPO #pause
-    - Instead, consider DDPG, SAC, TRPO, etc
+    - Instead, consider DDPG, SAC, TRPO, DQN variant, etc #pause
-- Cannot install new python libraries (Tencent security issue)
+- Cannot install new python libraries (Tencent security issue) #pause
     - No `jax`, must use `torch`
     - You must learn Tencent's strange callback system
         - Prevents copy/pasting, so `torch` is ok